pedroblossbraga/AlgoOptimize/README.md

 # AlgoOptimize
-Some topics in algorithm optimization
+Some topics in algorithm optimization.

 ## Vector_search_optimization.ipynb
 - Adressing a search optimization problem